Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Introduction

 In this work, I address these challenges by developing a neural network architecture specifically designed for the nucleon-nucleus scattering problem.
 Two key innovations enable generalization across the full parameter space of energies, partial waves, and target nuclei.
 First, I introduce \emph{phase-space coordinates} that absorb the energy dependence of the wavelength: in this representation, the wave function oscillates with a universal period regardless of energy, dramatically simplifying the learning task.
 Second, I employ a \emph{Bidirectional Liquid Neural Network} (BiLNN) based on Closed-form Continuous-time (CfC) layers~\cite{Hasani2022}, which process the radial coordinate sequence in both forward and backward directions.
 This bidirectional architecture naturally incorporates the two boundary conditions that define the scattering problem: the wave function vanishing at the origin and the asymptotic Coulomb behavior at large distances.

 The network is trained on wave functions computed using the Numerov method with the KD02 optical potential.
-The training set spans twelve target nuclei from \nuc{12}{C} to \nuc{208}{Pb}, both proton and neutron projectiles, energies uniformly sampled from 1 to 200~MeV, and partial waves from 0 to 30.
+The training set spans twelve target nuclei from \nuc{12}{C} to \nuc{208}{Pb}, both proton and neutron projectiles, energies randomly sampled from a uniform distribution over 1 to 200~MeV, and partial waves from 0 to 30.
 This comprehensive coverage ensures that the trained network can interpolate reliably across the full parameter space relevant for practical applications.
-The network reproduces the Numerov wave functions with an average relative error of 1.2\% across the training domain.
-The trained model provides a fast, differentiable surrogate suitable for applications in Bayesian inference and sensitivity analysis.
+The network reproduces the Numerov wave functions with an average relative error of 0.6\% across the training domain.
+The trained model provides a fast, differentiable surrogate; exploiting that differentiability for Bayesian inference and sensitivity analysis is left to future work.

 The paper is organized as follows.
 Section~\ref{sec:theory} presents the theoretical framework for nucleon-nucleus scattering, including the optical model potential and the Schr\"odinger equation.
 Section~\ref{sec:network} describes the neural network architecture, the phase-space coordinate representation, and the training procedure.
 Results for wave function predictions and scattering observables are presented in Sec.~\ref{sec:results}.
 Finally, conclusions and an outlook for future developments are given in Sec.~\ref{sec:conclusions}.